kubedb/cli/docs/CONTRIBUTING.md

 We use Slack for public discussions.
 To chit chat with us or the rest of the community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
 To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

-To receive product annoucements, please join our [mailing list](https://groups.google.com/forum/#!forum/kubedb) or follow us on [Twitter](https://twitter.com/KubeDB).
+To receive product announcements, please join our [mailing list](https://groups.google.com/forum/#!forum/kubedb) or follow us on [Twitter](https://twitter.com/KubeDB).
 Our mailing list is also used to share design docs shared via Google docs.

 ## Bugs/Feature request